AndrewGreen/pescadormvp/README.md

 includes resources for creating internal links (to places in the same GWT app) that are also native HTML links, and some miscellaneous utilities.

-Instructions on how to use Pescador MVP are in the [Javadoc](http://andrewgreen.github.io/pescadormvp/site/apidocs/index.html?mx/org/pescadormvp/core/package-summary.html) itself.

-You may also wish to walk through the example application, in the [examples/jsonp](examples/jsonp) folder.
+For information on how to use Pescador MVP, see the [walk-through of the example application](http://andrewgreen.github.io/pescadormvp/site/apidocs/index.html?mx/org/pescadormvp/examples/jsonp/client/package-summary.html) and the [overview](http://andrewgreen.github.io/pescadormvp/site/apidocs/index.html?mx/org/pescadormvp/core/package-summary.html).
+Code for the example app is in the [examples/jsonp](examples/jsonp) folder.
 [Here](http://andrewgreen.github.io/pescadormvp/site/examples/jsonp/live/index.html) is how the example app looks compiled and running in your browser.

 Pescador MVP was developed by Andrew Green at the [Audiovisual Laboratory for Social Research](http://lais.mora.edu.mx/huellasdeluz/#contenido;id=MXIMHDL-AcercaDelSitio-LAIS) of the  [Instituto Mora](http://www.mora.edu.mx).
 It was originally developed as part of the [Pescador](http://lais.mora.edu.mx/huellasdeluz/#contenido;id=MXIMHDL-AcercaDelSitio-Pescador) system.